Jean-Claude Trichet

-Jean-Claude Trichet (/fr/; born 20 December 1942) is a French economist and senior official who was President of the European Central Bank (ECB) from 2004 to 2011.
+Jean-Claude Anne-Marie Louis Trichet (/fr/; born 20 December 1942) is a French economist and senior official who was President of the European Central Bank (ECB) from 2004 to 2011.
 Previous to his assumption of the presidency he was Governor of the Bank of France from 1993 to 2004.

 After stepping down from the ECB, Trichet has taken speaking arrangements across France and was on the board of directors of the Bank for International Settlements (BIS).
 He was also asked to join the Brussels-based non-doctrinal think tank Bruegel to consult on economic policy.
 In 2008, Trichet ranked fifth on Newsweeks list of the world's most powerful along with economic triumvirs Ben Bernanke (fourth) and Masaaki Shirakawa (sixth).

 Early life and education

 Trichet was born in 1942 in Lyon, the son of a professor of Greek and Latin.
 He was educated at the École des Mines de Nancy, from which he graduated in 1964.
 He later earned a master's degree in economics from the University of Paris and then trained at the Institut d'études politiques de Paris (best known as Sciences Po), finishing in 1966, and the École nationale d'administration (ENA) from 1969–1971, two French higher education institutions in the field of political science and state administration.